john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 8. Creates character animations with Live 2D
 9. Integrates the Live 2D model with Unity
 10. Creates animation flow and implements the entity C# class
-11. Performs integration test in Unity, making sure the idea of voice control can be realized
+11. Does integration test in Unity, making sure the idea of voice control can be realized
 12. Creates a simple monster
 13. Minimum valuable prototype completed